uploadcare/uploadcare-netlifycms-depricated/README.md

 # Demo

-A demo based on [netlify-templates/one-click-hugo-cms][one-click-hugo-cms] can be found here: [Demo]
+A demo based on [netlify-templates/one-click-hugo-cms][one-click-hugo-cms] can be found here[demo].

 Registration is open but [Git Gateway] disabled so you can't publish your changes.

-## Installation & configuration
+## Installation

-1. Install through NPM:
+Install through NPM:

 ```bash
 npm install uploadcare-netlifycms --save
 ```

+## Usage

-2. Import and initialize
+Import and initialize:

 ```javascript
 import uploadcare from "uploadcare-netlifycms";